Cue Card Sample

 Luckily, however, I have figured out a way to bring back my concentration by going to a local café and spending some times there while enjoying some fresh coffee and reading some travel magazines.
 By the way, since the café is not really that far away from my home, I don’t use any transportation and instead, just take a walk while enjoying nature and fresh air.
-The good thing about visiting a café is that it allows me to listen to some really interesting conversations of the coffee lovers.
+The good thing about visiting a café is that it allows me to listen to some really interesting conversations of coffee lovers.
 Sometimes, I also take part in those conversations when they talk about such subjects with which I am familiar as well.
 Besides, when reading a travel magazine, I almost always come to know about some interesting places about which I try to share with other people at the coffee shop if they show any interest.
-By the way, I do this particular activity because it makes me feel like I am visiting a new place, full of many new and interesting people, who share the same kind of interests with me.
+By the way, I do this particular activity because it makes me feel like I am visiting a new place, full of many new and interesting people, who share the same kind of interests as me.

 Model Answer 2:

-I have been doing it for more than three years and perhaps I have invented this method to find a way to study for long hours.
-Nowadays, it has become a part of my study techniques and sometimes my motivation to keep studying to achieve an excellent academic result.
+I have been doing it for more than three years, and perhaps, I have invented this method to find a way to study for long hours.
+Nowadays, it has become a part of my study techniques, and sometimes my motivation to keep studying to achieve an excellent academic result.

 Sample Answer 3: